 2 Potential Pros of Attending High Acceptance Rate Schools

 Although there are considerable potential drawbacks to attending a less selective college, there are also some possible benefits.

 #1: Being a Big Fish in a Small Pond

-Many students who wish to attend medical school or pursue a STEM degree opt to go to a less selective college in the hopes that it will be easier to maintain a high GPA and achieve their academic goals.
+Many students who wish to attend medical school or pursue a STEM degree, for example, opt to go to less selective colleges in the hopes that it'll be easier for them to maintain a high GPA and achieve their academic goals.

-Most of the schools with the highest acceptance rates, especially the state schools, are much cheaper than selective private colleges.
-If you don't get generous financial aid at a selective school, you may graduate with tremendous debt or place a financial burden on your family.
+Most schools with the highest acceptance rates, especially state schools, are much cheaper than selective private colleges.
+If you don't get generous financial aid at a selective school, you could graduate with a tremendous amount of debt and place a financial burden on your family.

-Also, less selective schools are more likely to award merit scholarships for outstanding students.
-At the most selective schools, merit scholarships are less common since almost all of the students have stellar academic credentials.
+In addition, less selective schools are more likely to award merit scholarships to outstanding students.
+At the most selective schools, merit scholarships are a lot less common, since almost all the students have stellar academic credentials.

 Not sure where you'd like to go to college?
 We'll help you find the right college for you.